 }

-Once the app and test-suite are uploaded to BrowserStack servers, you are ready to run your first Espresso test on BrowserStack.
-Use the REST API to start the test execution as shown in the example cURL
+After you upload your app and test suite to BrowserStack servers, send an API request to start the test execution as shown in the following sample cURL request:

 {